kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(3\) Employ an authorized radio carrier frequency and bandwidth with a guard band that provides the radio frequency separation needed to ensure that the system does not interfere with any other flight safety system that is required to operate at the same time;

-\(4\) Transmit an output bandwidth that is consistent with the signal spectrum power used in the link analysis of §417.309(f); and
+\(4\) Transmit an output bandwidth that is consistent with the signal spectrum power used in the link analysis of [[Volume 4/C Licensing/0417 Launch safety.md#§417.309   Flight safety system analysis.|§417.309]](f); and

 \(5\) Not transmit other frequencies that could degrade the airborne flight termination system's performance.